 Critical Wind Threshold Hypothesis (H2)

-Hypothesis: Monarch butterflies abandon overwintering sites when wind speeds exceed Kingston Leong’s critical threshold of 5 mph (2.2 m/s).
+Hypothesis: Monarchs are subject to disruptive winds (> 2 m/s), and there will be a behavioral response to those winds.

-Prediction: We predict that exposure to wind speeds exceeding 2.2 m/s will be significantly associated with negative changes in monarch abundance.
+Prediction: We predict monarchs will be dislodged from

-Proposed Analysis: We will test the Kingston Leong threshold hypothesis using a simple mixed-effects model that directly examines the relationship between threshold exceedance and abundance change.
+Proposed Analysis: We will test the stricter version of Kingston Leong’s hypothesis, the threshold hypothesis, using a simple mixed-effects model that directly examines the relationship between threshold exceedance and abundance change.
 The response variable will be change in monarch abundance between consecutive observation periods.
 The primary fixed effect will be minutes_above_2.2ms, representing the total duration (in minutes) that wind speeds exceeded the Kingston threshold during each observation interval.

 This focused approach tests the specific claim that 2.2 m/s represents a critical threshold for monarch site abandonment, independent of other wind characteristics.
 We will include the same random effects structure as H1 (random intercepts for camera view and labeler identity) and AR(1) temporal autocorrelation to account for data dependencies.

-A significant negative coefficient for minutes_above_2.2ms would support the Kingston Leong threshold hypothesis, while a non-significant result would suggest that this specific threshold may not be biologically meaningful for monarch site abandonment behavior.
+A negative coefficient for minutes_above_2.2ms would support the Kingston Leong threshold hypothesis, while a non-significant result would suggest that this specific threshold may not be biologically meaningful for monarch site abandonment behavior.

 The statistical model will be implemented in R using the nlme package as follows: